 According to Mike's writing on CopperCountryExplorer the reclamation idea got underway in 1920 when copper prices began to drop after WWI--the great Calumet & Hecla Mining Co. built the first dredge here on Torch Lake, yielding 423 million more pounds of copper from their waste tailings.
 Author Lawrence J. Molloy says the dredge was built in 1913.

 This dredge however remained in operation for Quincy until 1967, at which time it too swamped and assumed this restful position.
 By that time the entire Michigan copper industry was moribund, and there was little else for it to do but commune permanently with the fading Copper Country landscape.
+I explore the ruins of the Quincy Reclamation Plant in another post.

 It was time to leave the Copper Country for the Iron Range.